Gradient-Aerospace/HDF5Vectors.jl/docs/src/write_failures.md

 # When Writing to HDF5 Fails

-HDF5Vectors arranges ordinary validation and bookkeeping so many expected errors occur before the file changes.
-It cannot make every HDF5 write all-or-nothing, and it does not undo file changes that completed before a later operation failed.
+HDF5Vectors performs type checks, schema inference, and logical encoding before changing physical storage.
+This prevents many ordinary input errors from leaving partial data behind.
+HDF5 itself does not make a group of dataset writes all-or-nothing, however, and HDF5Vectors does not attempt to undo writes that completed before a later low-level operation failed.

-## Errors Detected Before Writing
+## Errors Detected Before Physical Writes

-Values passed to `push!` must already have the vector's declared element type, so a value of the wrong type is rejected before the method begins.
-Dynamically sized array elements are also checked against their declared dimensions before their dataset is extended.
+The declared element type is enforced by dispatch, so a value of the wrong type is rejected before `push!` begins. `push!` then encodes the complete logical value before extending any dataset.
+This includes dimension checks, custom codecs, record decomposition, and Julia serialization.

-The specialized bulk-copy implementations for elemental values, fixed-size arrays, and Julia-serialized values prepare or serialize the complete input collection before creating the destination HDF5 group.
-A conversion, dimension, or serialization error during that preparation therefore does not leave a destination with the requested name.
-The generic and composite bulk-copy implementations perform multiple writes and cannot provide the same protection for every input error.
+`copy_to_hdf5_vector` validates the destination and schema and encodes the complete input vector before creating the destination group.
+A codec, dimension, or serialization error during this preparation therefore leaves no child with the requested name.

-## In-Memory Lengths
+These guarantees cover errors in ordinary Julia conversion and validation.
+They cannot prevent a low-level failure after HDF5 mutation begins.

-An HDF5 vector updates its in-memory length only after its value has been written successfully.
-If a write throws an error, `length(vector)` therefore continues to report the number of completed elements known to that Julia object.
+## Logical Counts

-This does not mean the HDF5 file is unchanged.
-Extensible datasets must sometimes be enlarged before the new value is written.
-If conversion or the HDF5 write then fails, the dataset can retain that larger extent even though the in-memory length was not increased.
-Closing and loading that vector again may expose an unwritten fill value or fail while validating its datasets.
+Every vector records its logical length in `metadata/count`.
+A successful append writes the encoded value first, persists the new count second, and updates the Julia object's in-memory count last.

-## Composite Values Can Be Partially Written
+If the value write fails, `length(vector)` continues to report the previous count.
+The physical dataset may nevertheless have been extended before the failure.
+If the value succeeds but writing `metadata/count` fails, the physical data can contain one more value than the recorded logical count.
+Loading checks these lengths and rejects a mismatch.

-Field-oriented composite storage writes each field to a separate nested HDF5 vector.
-Suppose a value has fields `time` and `payload`.
-If writing `time` succeeds and writing `payload` fails, the `time` dataset contains one more value while the `payload` dataset does not.
-The outer vector's in-memory length is not increased, but the child datasets now have different lengths.
+## Records Can Be Partially Written

-Loading field-oriented storage checks that every field has the same number of values.
-In this example, [`load_hdf5_vector`](@ref) throws a `DimensionMismatch` rather than constructing elements from mismatched fields.
-HDF5Vectors does not remove the extra `time` value automatically.
+Field-oriented records write each field to a separate physical store.
+Encoding prepares every field first, but the HDF5 writes still happen one child at a time.

-Replacing a composite element also writes its fields one at a time.
-HDF5Vectors first checks bounds and confirms that every field supports replacement, but a low-level HDF5 failure can still occur after one field was replaced and before the next one was changed.
+Suppose a record contains `time` and `payload`.
+If the `time` write succeeds and the `payload` write encounters an HDF5 error, those child stores have different lengths.
+The outer count is not advanced.
+Loading checks the child lengths and throws a `DimensionMismatch` instead of combining mismatched fields.

-## Serialized Values Can Be Partially Written
+The same limitation applies to a bulk copy after its destination has been created.
+All input values have already been encoded, but a filesystem or HDF5 failure can interrupt initialization between child stores.

-Julia byte serialization stores element bytes and their cumulative ending positions in separate nested vectors.
-A failure while appending bytes can leave extra bytes without a corresponding ending position.
-Loading checks that the final ending position agrees with the byte count and throws a `DimensionMismatch` when they differ.
+## Blob Data Can Be Partially Written

-## Process and HDF5 Failures
+Blob storage uses separate `bytes` and `stops` datasets.
+A failure can leave appended bytes without their cumulative ending position, or an ending position without an updated logical count.
+Loading checks that the final stop agrees with the total byte count and that the physical value count agrees with `metadata/count`.

-A process crash, forced termination, loss of power, full disk, filesystem error, or unrecoverable HDF5 error can interrupt any write.
-For example, the process could stop after an HDF5 dataset is extended but before its new value is written, or after one field of a composite value is stored but before the remaining fields are stored.
-The resulting HDF5 vector may contain an extra fill value, mismatched field lengths, incomplete serialized bytes, or storage that HDF5 itself cannot open.
+## Process and Filesystem Failures

-HDF5Vectors cannot catch an error when the Julia process no longer exists, and it does not keep a second copy of previous HDF5 state from which to restore the file.
+A process crash, forced termination, loss of power, full disk, filesystem error, or unrecoverable HDF5 error can interrupt any physical write.
+For example, the process might stop after a dataset is extended but before the new value is written, or after one record field is stored but before its siblings are stored.
+The result may contain an extra fill value, mismatched field lengths, incomplete blob data, or an HDF5 object that cannot be opened.

-## What to Do After a Write Failure
+HDF5Vectors cannot catch an error after the Julia process has stopped, and it does not keep a second copy of prior HDF5 state from which to restore the file.

-Application-specific constraints can be validated before `push!` is called.
-When a complete collection already exists and fits in memory, [`copy_to_hdf5_vector`](@ref) is another useful option because its specialized bulk-copy paths can detect more ordinary input errors before creating HDF5 storage.
+## Recovering After a Failure

-After a caught write or HDF5 error, the affected vector should not be assumed safe to keep using.
-When possible, the file can be closed normally and reopened, and [`load_hdf5_vector`](@ref) can then validate the stored layout.
-If loading fails or the values do not match the application's expectations, the safest recovery is to recreate that vector from a trusted source or checkpoint.
+After a caught HDF5 write error, the affected vector should not be assumed safe for further use.
+When possible, the file can be closed and reopened, and [`load_hdf5_vector`](@ref) can validate the stored schema, datasets, and logical count.
+If loading fails or the stored values do not meet the application's expectations, the safest recovery is to recreate that vector from a trusted source or checkpoint.

-For outputs that must survive interruption, keeping the source data or periodic checkpoints makes it possible to rebuild the current vector.
-At the application level, another option is to write a new HDF5 file and replace the previous completed file only after the new file has closed successfully.
+Applications that must survive interruption can retain their source data or periodic checkpoints.
+Another useful pattern is to write a new HDF5 file and replace the previous completed file only after the new file has closed successfully.